 - Paralysis, spinal cord injury, and other movement disorders.

-IF YOU WANT TO KNOW MORE ABOUT BIOFEEDBACK PLEASE CHECKOUT THESE FOLLOWING SITE:
+IF YOU WANT TO KNOW MORE ABOUT BIOFEEDBACK PLEASE CHECKOUT THE FOLLOWING SITES: